tammyip-401-advanced-javascript/notes/README.md

 Setup
 .env requirements (where applicable)
 PORT - Port Number - N/A for this lab
-MONGODB_URI - URL to the running mongo instance/db - N/A for this lab
+MONGODB_URI - URL to the running mongo instance/db - mongodb://localhost:27017/app

-How to initialize/run your server app (where applicable) e.g. npm start
+How to initialize/run your server app (where applicable) npm i mongodb npm i mongoose

 Tests
 npm test input.test.js